chriskim0926/readme-generator/sample_readme.md

 ## 5) CONTRIBUTOR

-df
+chris kim

 ## 6) TEST

-asdf
+no test was added

 ## 7) Questions

-Link to my GitHub profile: https://github.com/dfadsfasdfasd
+Link to my GitHub profile: https://github.com/chriskim0926

-For additional questions, please email dfadsfasdfasd asdf
+For additional questions, please email chriskim0926 no test was added